magisterquis/demobotnetcontroller/README.md

 - Comms over HTTP, GET for tasking, POST/PUT for output.
 - URL path must have the right prefix, last component is bot ID.
 - IDs must be [A-Za-z0-9-.]+
-- Tasking goes into files named after the bots' IDs.
+- Tasking goes into files named after the bots' IDs plus _task.
-- Output will go to files named after the bots' IDs plus _out.
+- Output will go to files named after the bots' IDs.
 - TLS Fingerprint (for --pinnedpubkey) is in _tls_fingerprint.

 Options: